You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 * Memory: 1237MiB / 7636MiB
 * Storage: 500 GB

 Looking back, I realize this was seriously underpriced, and I'm glad I bought it.
-It also has sent me down the road as a user of vim and Linux, which I will report back in a while on how it is going.
+It also has sent me down the road as a user of Vim and Linux, which I will report back in a while on how it is going.

 ## Terminal and Tiling Manager

 The first actual modification I made to my environment was spending a couple of hours editing my terminal configs to give it a good feel every time I loaded it up.
 It has no point in productivity other than the creative aspect of making sure it's a unique and separate mental mode.
 I also made sure to download a folder of fun/aesthetic images to randomize each boot with; very important that they match the theme you configured as well.
 Another very important thing to do is to go in and customize your .bashrc to print something fun, like a quote or ASCII image, out every time it opens.

 Another key element in my environment besides the terminal is the tiling manager.
 It allows me to consciously context switch between tasks, which helps me focus on the tasks/purposes I gave a specific window.
-This practice does seem restrictive at first, but the productivity gain from it, in contrast to alt-tabbing on Windows, is greatly appreciated.
+This practice does seem restrictive at first, but the productivity gain from it (in contrast to alt-tabbing on Windows) is greatly appreciated.

 The 5 named windows I have are:
 1. Google